A small 1mg single oral dose of calcifediol (25-hydroxyvitamin D = 25OHD) raises blood vitamin D

 - depending on the success of any

 anti-inflammatory drugs, which all MDs and nurses use at present to

 as high or low blood pressure.
-(Anti-inflammatory drugs such as the corticosteroids prednisolone [WP] and dexamethasone [WP]
+These anti-inflammatory drugs -

 Bolus (stoss) D3 supplementation usually helps - such as a single 5mg